Kris Kobach: Prosecutions of voter fraud

 In 2015, Kobach received from the legislature and the governor the right to prosecute cases of voter fraud, after claiming for four years that Kansas had a massive problem of voter fraud that the local and state prosecutors were not adequately addressing.
 At that time, he "said he had identified more than 100 possible cases of double voting."
-Testifying during hearings on the bill, questioned by Rep. John Carmichael, Kobach was unable to cite a single other state that gives its Secretary of State such authority.
+Testifying during hearings on the bill, questioned by Rep. John Carmichael, Kobach was unable to cite a single other state that gives its secretary of state such authority.
 By February 7, 2017, Kobach had filed nine cases and obtained six convictions.
 All were regarding cases of double voting; none would have been prevented by voter ID laws.
-One case was dropped.
-The other two were still pending.
+One case was dropped while two more remained pending.
 All six convictions involved older citizens, including four white Republican men and one woman, who were unaware that they had done anything wrong.

 One of those Kansans prosecuted, Randall Kilian, thought he was expressing his preference about marijuana legalization as it affected his new Colorado retirement property after receiving a mail-in ballot in 2012, when he was 59 years old.
 He did not want pot growing next to his home, so he marked that issue only, and mailed it in as instructed.
 The sheriff and county attorney of Ellis County, Kansas, learned of this and questioned Kilian.
 Both concluded he had not intentionally broken the law and decided not to prosecute.
-However, when Kobach got prosecutorial authority in such cases, a year later, he reopened the case.
+However, after Kobach got prosecutorial authority in such cases, a year later, he reopened the case.
 Trying to avoid the expense of a trial, Kilian pleaded guilty in 2016 and paid a $2,500 fine.

-Critics of Kobach, including the Southern Poverty Law Center, claim he overreaches on cases that district attorneys deemed not worth prosecuting, and allege that he is motivated by racism.
-In his 2020 U.S. Senate campaign, Kobach hired a white supremacist who had also backed his 2018 gubernatorial campaign.
-In 2017, while vetting Kobach as a potential appointee for the administration of Donald Trump, the Republican National Committee raised "White Supremacy" as a possible problem affecting such an action.
+In another case, also filed in 2015, Kobach prosecuted registered Republican sexagenarians Betty and Steven Gaedtke, who in 2010 had voted in both Arkansas and Olathe, Kansas.
+The cases were eventually heard by separate judges.
+Mr. Gaedtke was fined $500.
+The case against his wife was dropped.
+Though his office had original jurisdiction, Johnson County, Kansas District Attorney Steve Howe declined to comment on the Gaedtke matter though he had provided written testimony on behalf of the Kansas County & District Attorneys Association at a March 2015 legislative hearing against granting Kobach prosecutorial power.
+He contended that allowing Kobach's office to assume jurisdiction would be “unnecessary and wasteful given that there are already officials more appropriately positioned and resourced to deal with such matters."
+At that hearing, Kobach shared details regarding cases in which local prosecutors had declined to prosecute, including the Johnson County cases where the couple were alleged to have also voted in Arkansas.
+Wichita Democratic representative John Carmichael recalled that Howe had been asked about this case during that hearing explaining that the two were former Johnson County residents who had cast advance ballots in Kansas by mistake.